Portfolio Approach Work Tools Connect

 Learning is no longer episodic — the LGC meets monthly and quarterly, connecting capability gaps to the business plan before they become execution risks

-Leaders across risk, compliance, frontline operations, HR, and technology now have shared ownership of capability development — L&D isn't deciding this alone
+Leaders across risk, compliance, frontline operations, HR, and technology now have shared ownership of capability development — Learning & OD isn't deciding this alone

-The structure formally positions L&D as a strategic advisory function — the difference between being asked to build a course and being in the room when priorities are set
+The structure formally positions Learning & OD as a strategic advisory function — the difference between being asked to build a course and being in the room when priorities are set

 Organizational DevelopmentBuilt the infrastructure that makes learning a leadership conversation — not just an L&D deliverable.Stakeholder AlignmentConvened stakeholders across risk, compliance, frontline leadership, HR, operations, and technology.
 Getting the right people in the room was the first design challenge.Learning StrategyConnected learning investment directly to the business plan and balanced scorecard.
 The committee exists so that gap never opens again.